Continuous Speculative Decoding for Autoregressive Image Generation: Detailed Proofs

-However, as described in Sec.~\ref{sec:method}, directly calculating the $p(x)$ and $q(x)$ is algebraically correct but may lead to a low acceptance rate due to a distinct denoising trajectory.
-Thus, we employ the same $\epsilon_t$ on both $p(x)$ and $q(x)$ to align their trajectory as closely as possible without affecting the denoising procedure and results.
+However, as described in Sec.~\ref{sec:method}, directly computing the $p(x)$ and $q(x)$ is algebraically correct but may lead to a low acceptance rate due to a distinct denoising trajectory.
+Thus, we employ the same $\epsilon_t$ in $p(x)$ and $q(x)$ to align their trajectory as closely as possible without affecting the denoising procedure and the results.